tc39/proposal-temporal/docs/ambiguity.md

 Temporal has two types that store exact time: `Temporal.Instant` (which only stores exact time and no other information) and `Temporal.LocalDateTime` which stores exact time, a time zone, and a calendar system

 Another way to represent exact time is using a single number representing the amount of time after or before [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (midnight UTC on January 1, 1970).
-For example, `Temporal.Instant` (an exact-time type) can be constructed using only a `bigint` value of nanoseconds since epoch.
+For example, `Temporal.Instant` (an exact-time type) can be constructed using only a `BigInt` value of nanoseconds since epoch.

 ## Understanding Time Zones, Offset Changes, and DST

-A **Time Zone** defines the legal rules that control how local wall-clock time should relate to UTC.
+A **Time Zone** defines the legal rules that control how local wall-clock time relates to UTC.
 You can think of a time zone as a function that accepts an exact time and returns a UTC offset, and a corresponding function for conversions in the opposite direction.
-(See [below](#ambiguity-due-to-dst-or-other-time-zone-offset-changes) for why exact=>local conversions are 1:1, but local=>exact conversions can be ambiguous.)
+(See [below](#ambiguity-due-to-dst-or-other-time-zone-offset-changes) for why exact → local conversions are 1:1, but local → exact conversions can be ambiguous.)

 Temporal uses the [**IANA Time Zone Database**](https://en.wikipedia.org/wiki/Tz_database) (or "TZ database"), which you can think of as a global repository of time zone functions.
 Each IANA time zone has:

-- A **time zone ID** that usually refers to a geographic area anchored by a city (e.g. `Europe/Paris` or `Africa/Kampala`) but can also denote single-offset time zones like `UTC` (a consistent `+00:00` offset) or `GMT+5` (which for confusing historical reasons is a negative offset `-05:00`).
+- A **time zone ID** that usually refers to a geographic area anchored by a city (e.g. `Europe/Paris` or `Africa/Kampala`) but can also denote single-offset time zones like `UTC` (a consistent `+00:00` offset) or `GMT+5` (which for historical reasons is a negative offset `-05:00`).
 - A **time zone definition** defines the offset for any UTC value since January 1, 1970.
 You can think of these definitions as a table that maps UTC date/time ranges (including future ranges) to specific offsets.
   In some time zones, temporary offset changes happen twice each year due to **Daylight Saving Time (DST)** starting in the Spring and ending each Fall.
   Offsets can also change permanently due to legal changes, e.g. a country switching time zones.